 In March 2010, we received a Complete Response Letter for our APF530 NDA.
 In the letter, the FDA raised questions which preclude the approval of the APF530 NDA in its current form.
 The full extent of activities, costs and time required to address the FDA's questions is not currently known, however, we expect to clarify the actions required for resubmission and approval of our NDA at an End of Review meeting.
+A date for this meeting has not been set.
 Until we meet with the FDA and clarify the actions we need to take prior to resubmitting the NDA for APF530, we will not know how much additional cash may be required for approval of APF530.
 The amount of additional funding that we may require depends on various factors, including the results of the on-going regulatory review by the FDA of our APF530 NDA, our efforts to respond to the FDA's Complete Response Letter, our ability to establish a partnership with a pharmaceutical company for the commercialization of APF530, the time and costs related to manufacturing of APF530, if approved, and technological and market developments from drugs that may compete with APF530.

-Presently, we do not have sufficient cash resources to meet our cash requirements beyond the fourth quarter of 2010.
+Presently, we believe our cash resources are sufficient to fund our operations into the first quarter of 2011.
 We will require additional funding to support our continued operations.
-Our capital requirements going forward will depend on numerous factors including: the number and characteristics of product development programs we pursue and the pace of each program; the scope, rate of progress, results and costs of preclinical testing and clinical trials; the time, cost and outcome involved in seeking regulatory approvals; scientific progress in our research and development programs; the magnitude and scope of our research and development programs; our ability to establish and maintain strategic collaborations or partnerships for research, development, clinical testing; manufacturing and marketing of our product candidates; the cost and timing of establishing sales, marketing and distribution capabilities for a specialty sales force if we commercialize any products independently; the cost of establishing clinical and commercial supplies of our product candidates and any products that we may develop; and general market conditions.
+Our capital requirements going forward will depend on numerous factors including: the number and characteristics of product development programs we pursue and the pace of each program; the scope, rate of progress, results and costs of preclinical testing and clinical trials; the time, cost and outcome involved in seeking regulatory approvals; scientific progress in our research and development programs; our ability to establish and maintain strategic collaborations or partnerships for research, development, clinical testing; manufacturing and marketing of our product candidates; the cost and timing of establishing sales, marketing and distribution capabilities for a specialty sales force if we commercialize any products independently; the cost of establishing clinical and commercial supplies of our product candidates and any products that we may develop; and general market conditions.

-We will be seeking additional financing to continue our activities, which may include a collaborative arrangement, an equity offering, debt financing, or some combination of these funding sources.
+We are currently seeking additional financing to continue our activities, which may include a collaborative arrangement, an equity offering, debt financing, or some combination of these funding sources.
 If we are unable to complete such a financing or are unable to obtain sufficient financing on acceptable terms or otherwise, due to various factors including our ability to continue trading on the Nasdaq Capital Market, we may be required to further reduce, defer, or discontinue our activities or may not be able to continue as a going concern.